 Colossal Cave (Vail)

-16711 Colossal Cave Road.
 There was once a "lady in white" who haunted the cave and its entrance.
-This lade has not been seen in quite a while.
-There is the ghost of an Indian Maiden who, while running from a bear, entered the cave to escape only to be killed by the 12 foot drop at that original entrance.
+This lady has not been seen in quite a while.
+There is the ghost of an Indian maiden who, while running from a bear, entered the cave to escape, only to be killed by the 12 foot drop at that original entrance.
 Her sobs and cries have been heard inside the cave.
 The ghost of Frank Schmidt, one of the developers of Colossal Cave, is said to haunt the cave.
 The ghost reportedly has been seen checking up on activities around the cave.

 Davis Bilingual School